Alyssa-Princess/Alyssa_Princess_madlibs_0001/README.md

 that choice was made.
 However, the first princess' name doesn't cover that problem despite my best efforts.
 Either way, it was fun to write another silly story.
 I hope you enjoy.
 Do keep in mind I am still learning and with each new version of this I make, I hope it's a little better than the one before.

-Also, I am going to be released a narrated version of this madlibs on YouTube soon with ai generated images.
+Also, I am going to be releasing a narrated version of this madlibs on YouTube soon with ai generated images.
 I will link it here when ready.